Reduced blood circulation and hypertension caused by cutaneous folds

 Wikipedia

-Atherosclerosis is medical condition where the inside of the arteries narrows because of a plaque build-up.
+Atherosclerosis is a medical condition where the inside of the arteries narrows because of a plaque build-up.

 There are no known causes for this disease.

-Grooming proves that cutaneous folds may be principally responsible for the narrowing of the arteries.
+Grooming proves that cutaneous folds may be primarily responsible for the narrowing of arteries.

-They crush, compress and narrow the flow of the arteries that they cross.
+They crush, compress and narrow the flow of the arteries they cross.

-In fact, the plaque build-ups occur in places where the vessels are bent and kept folded by the skin.
+In fact, plaque buildup occurs where blood vessels are bent, and kept folded by the skin.

 Folded arteries and veins